-Kristen Riemenschneider is an Associate in Arnold & Porter LLP's Intellectual Property and Government Contracts practice groups, focusing on the broad range of legal issues facing technology, biotechnology and pharmaceutical companies, including federal government contractors.
+Kristen Riemenschneider is Counsel in the Intellectual Property and Government Contracts practice groups, focusing on the broad range of legal issues facing technology, biotechnology and pharmaceutical companies, including federal government contractors.
 Ms. Riemenschneider is a registered patent attorney.

 Her experience includes:

 - assisting clients in developing global patent strategies and prosecuting utility and design patents in the software, electrical, and mechanical arts;

 - drafting agreements for the commercialization of intellectual property and technology, including licensing, collaboration and product development arrangements, service and development contracts, and federal subcontracts; and

 - matters arising in connection with the intellectual property regime associated with federal government contracting, such as the role of data rights in federal procurements and the Bayh-Dole Act.

 Ms. Riemenschneider joined Arnold & Porter following her clerkship for the Honorable Francis M. Allegra at the United States Court of Federal Claims.
 She is a graduate of the University of Virginia School of Law, where she served as a Managing Editor of the Virginia Journal of International Law and as an Editor of the Virginia Journal of Law and Technology.

 Prior to attending law school, Ms. Riemenschneider worked as an electrical engineer, researching and developing novel biometric authentication and personal security technologies.
 Ms. Riemenschneider has significant experience with hardware and software development.

 - OPKO Health, in a license and development agreement with Pfizer for a long-acting human growth hormone (hGH-CTP) for adults and children.
 The deal terms included a US$295 million upfront payment, an additional US$270 million in milestones, and royalties and a profit share

 - A privately-funded charitable foundation in connection with the establishment of a research institute at a private university